Tax Information and Donation Policies

 If you have any questions, please contact us.

 The University of Saskatchewan endeavors to prudently manage all financial risks through a relatively conservative investment and similarly conservative spending policy.

-The University’s spending policy requires an endowment or trust to earn 9% of the original contributed capital before spending begins.
+The University’s spending policy requires an endowment or trust to earn 10% of the original contributed capital before spending begins.
+If an endowment has been in existence for two complete fiscal years, and has not earned 10% but has positive earnings, the University will allow spending to begin.
 This allows the University to honour the intention of your gift by protecting and preserving the original contribution of endowed funds and ensuring that the funds provide an appropriate level of funding for current and future generations.